Sheffield Cathedral: 2020 fire

 A fire broke out at Sheffield Cathedral during the evening of 14 May 2020; emergency services were called to the cathedral around 18:00 BST after smoke was spotted coming from the side of the cathedral facing Campo Lane.
 The fire was attended by South Yorkshire Fire and Rescue crews from Sheffield Central fire station on Eyre Street, and extinguished by around 21:40 the same evening.
 The cathedral was empty at the time, and there were no injuries.
-A joint investigation between the police and fire service is underway, with the cause of the fire believed to be arson after a smashed window was found around the rear of the cathedral.
+A joint investigation between the police and fire service was undertaken, with the cause of the fire believed to be arson after a smashed window was found at the rear of the cathedral.

 The fire caused damage to the interior of the cathedral.
 Smoke damage affected the entire structure, including the many stained glass windows.
 The fire is believed to have been started deliberately in a pile of clothes that had been donated to the Cathedral Archer Project, a homelessness charity which occupies part of the cathedral site.
 The fire destroyed the entire contents of the rooms used by the charity, but was prevented from spreading to other parts of the cathedral.

-South Yorkshire Police later arrested a 40-year-old woman in connection with the cathedral fire, charging her with arson with reckless endangerment, burglary and assault of an emergency worker.
-The woman is accused of spitting at two police officers as they arrested her, which was treated with added severity in the context of the ongoing COVID-19 pandemic in the United Kingdom.
+South Yorkshire Police arrested a 40-year-old woman in connection with the cathedral fire, charging her with arson with reckless endangerment, burglary and assault of an emergency worker.
+The woman was accused of spitting at two police officers as they arrested her, which was treated with added severity in the context of the COVID-19 pandemic in the United Kingdom.

 The Cathedral Archer Project charity temporarily reduced operations in the aftermath of the fire, as much of their donated stock had been destroyed; increased donations from the public after the fire later allowed them to continue working from a temporary base.
 Prior to the fire, the charity had been distributing around 180 free meals to homeless people in Sheffield city centre every day, including during the COVID-19 pandemic.